mathieu-lemay/pipeline-runner/README.md

 ## SSH Agent Forwarding
 > [!WARNING]
-SSH Agent forwarding is only available on Linux and macOS
+SSH Agent forwarding is only available on Linux and macOS<br />
 See: https://docs.docker.com/desktop/features/networking/#ssh-agent-forwarding

 You can expose your ssh-agent to the container running the pipelines.
 This is useful if the pipeline needs to clone